 - This includes those on Medicare who use Medicaid for long-term care.
 Medicare only covers the first 100 days of long-term care.

 - Medicaid recovery of estates and liens is rare in practice; some states refuse to participate in the program.
 Despite the law mandating it, only 10 states have indicated a willingness to pursue the recovery of health care costs from estates as of 2005.

 - Federal law includes protections for family members.
 For example, states can’t recover costs from a deceased person’s estate during the lifetime of that person’s surviving spouse, or from a surviving child under age 21, or from a child who is blind or has a disability (regardless of age).
 Learn more from FamiliesUSA.org.

 Why Is there An Estate Recovery Law?
 Isn’t That UnAmerican?

-Long-term care is expensive, and Medicaid is a state obligation.
+Long-term care (nursing facility services, home and community-based services, and related hospital and prescription drug services) is expensive, and Medicaid is a state obligation.
 Every dollar spent on long-term care is a dollar less for state budgets.
 Most states didn’t enforce this rule or only enforced it for expensive long-term care.
 However, in 1993, a new law mandated that all states must start enforcing the law.

 There is a constant debate over this, and today some states like Washington and Oregon have changed their rules to limit estate recovery to Medicaid costs related to long-term care.
 Most other states haven’t changed their state rules but never enforce the law.
 Aside from estate recovery being in conflict with the way in which Americans view their country, and the way states view their role, it requires a lot of state spending to go after any estate.